 - Faculty Director, Penn LPS Online Certificate in Applied Positive Psychology

-- Director of Education and Senior Scholar, Positive Psychology Center
+- Professor of Practice and Director of Education, Positive Psychology Center

 - Director, Penn LPS Online Certificate in Applied Positive Psychology

-- Associate Director, Master of Applied Positive Psychology program
+- Associate Director of Education at the Positive Psychology Center

-- Senior Fellow, Wharton School's McNulty Leadership Program
+- Senior Fellow, The Wharton School's Center for Leadership & Change Management

-It is strongly recommended that students completing the Applied Positive Psychology course block first complete Introduction to Positive Psychology.
+It is strongly recommended that students taking courses in the Applied Positive Psychology course block first complete APOP 100: Introduction to Positive Psychology.